Yara-Rules/rules/README.md

 ## Malware

-In this section you will find Yara rules specialised on the indentification of well-known malware.
+In this section you will find Yara rules specialised on the identification of well-known malware.

 ## Packers

 In this section you will find Yara Rules aimed to detect well-known sofware packers, that can be used by malware to hide itself.

+## Webshells

+In this section you will find Yara rules specialised on the identification of well-known webshells.

+## Email

+In this section you will find Yara rules specialised on the identification of malicious e-mails.

 ## Malware Mobile